 8. Tebow’s Senior Day Demolition: 2009

 It may not have been the closest game, but I couldn’t leave Tim Tebow’s name off this list.
 In the Gator great’s final home game — against the Seminoles nonetheless — he threw three touchdowns and rushed for two more in what became one of his many legendary performances.
 Tebow and the Urban Meyer-led Gators won, 37-10.
-This was also the last time Florida beat Florida State in the swamp.
+This was also the last time Florida beat the Florida State football team in The Swamp until 2019.

 7. The Catch That Wasn’t: 1966